OscarLigthart/Knowledge-Representation/README.md

 #  Knowledge Representation Qualitative Reasoning
 ### Qualitative model of a container system
-During this project we build a qualitative reasoning algorithm is described that is able to reason about a simple physical system: a container that can be filled with water (e.g. via a tap) and emptied (e.g. via a drain).
+During this project we build a qualitative reasoning algorithm that is able to reason about a simple physical system: a container that can be filled with water (e.g. via a tap) and emptied (e.g. via a drain).
 The algorithm is able to provide a state-graph, showing all possible behaviours of the system.
 Moreover, the algorithm is able to provide an insightful trace, helping the user understand why these behaviours can occur in the system.

 ## Getting Started
 ### Prerequisites